CX-Box/cxbox-doc/docs/widget/fields/field/number/number.md

 ### How to add?
 ???
 Example
     === "List widget"
-        Enabled on default.
+        Enabled by default.
     === "Info widget"
         _not applicable_
     === "Form widget"
         _not applicable_

 ## Required
 `Required` allows you to denote, that this field must have a value provided.
-By default, `Number` is 0.
-But can use `nullable`. see more `Additional properties-nullable`
+By default, UI sets `Number` value to 0 when user deletes it and `nullable` is not set or equals to false.
+See more [[Additional properties-nullable]](#nullable)

 ### How does it look?
 === "List widget"